What Type of Program Are you?

 - If you sent the recommender a link, they can still upload and should do that immediately

-- If you used Option D, physical letter form, this may take a few more days for it to show up in the friend account, but may already be at the Rackham.
+- If you sent a physical letter form, this may take a few more days for it to show up in the friend account, but may already be at the Rackham.
 Since there is a holiday close to December 1st, it may take a few days for them to upload it.

 We are having Technical Difficulties with the Online Recommender Prompt: